 For 1 in 3 young adults in the U.S. that answer is a hard no. While stroke is on the rise in young adults, nearly 30% of people younger than age 45 in the U.S. are not familiar with the most common stroke symptoms, according to new research published in Stroke, a journal of the American Stroke Association, a division of the American Heart Association.
 Even more disturbing, a 2016 study found that many people say they would likely wait out the symptoms — weakness, numbness or difficulty seeing — of a potentially deadly brain episode.

 And that could be a tragic mistake, because stroke can often be successfully treated if it is caught early.

 The first three hours after a person starts to experience stroke symptoms are often referred to as the “golden window,” when doctors can often minimize or reverse damage by restoring blood flow to the brain.
 Without treatment most will end up dying or will experience permanent disability.
 Making matter worse, 10% to 15% of the nearly 795,000 people in the U.S. who have a stroke are young adults between the ages of 18 and 45.

-A stroke happens when blood flow to the brain is interrupted, either by a clot plugging up a blood vessel in the brain (80 percent of strokes) or when a blood vessel in the brain tears and spills blood into the brain.
+A stroke happens when blood flow to the brain is interrupted, either by a clot plugging up a blood vessel in the brain (87% of strokes) or when a blood vessel in the brain tears and spills blood into the brain.
 According to the Centers for Disease Control and Prevention, risk factors include high blood pressure, high cholesterol, smoking, obesity and diabetes.

 The National Institute of Neurological Disorders and Stroke (NINDS) lists the following as signs that a stroke is occurring: